 Successful completion of Ph.D. comprehensive examinations.

-The majority of students will have completed the core program - comprising graduate courses in systems, controls, fields, solid state devices and circuits, communication and information processing, computers, mathematics, and physics before taking the comprehensive examination.
+The majority of students will have completed a core program comprising graduate courses before taking the comprehensive examination.

+MINIMUM DEGREE REOUIREMENTS FOR THE DEGREE OF DOCTOR OF PHILOSOPHY

 At least 45 credit hours in courses and seminars and 30 credit hours in dissertation.
 Normally, nine additional credit hours in an area of specialization are found necessary.
 The requirements specified under the Regulations of the Graduate College must also be met.